 By Joe Milner and Terry Roberts

-Novelist, educator, and social activist John Ehle passed away on March 24th at his home in Winston-Salem.
-While working as a member of Governor Terry Sanford’s staff during the early 1960s, John came up with the idea of a Governor’s School for gifted and/or talented students from North Carolina, the very first in the United States.
-With Sanford’s backing, he led the efforts to design and create such a school, and in that way, he touched all of our lives to the quick.
+Novelist, educator and social activist, John Ehle passed away on March 24, 2018 at his home in Winston-Salem, North Carolina.
+While working as a member of Governor Terry Sanford’s staff during the early 1960s, John envisioned a school for gifted and talented students from North Carolina -- the very first in the United States.
+With Sanford’s backing, he led the efforts to design and create such a school, and in that way he immensely touched all of our lives.

 Joe Milner recalls that his first meeting with John Ehle came in his early days as a teacher at Wake Forest.
 “Nick Bragg, Director of Reynolda House, asked me to teach a Humanities class there and he scheduled for the class to travel by bus to Penland where John and his talented wife Rosemary Harris had a rustic mountain home.
 We had a chance to sit on their front porch and talk to the creative couple about literature, modern art, theater, and the creative possibilities lying ahead for bright college students.
 It was delightful and memorable.”

 Joe remembers “John was one of the North Carolina Governor’s School’s major visionaries and creators, a program that became the nation’s first such school for gifted high school students.
 After many years of my involvement with the Governor’s School as teacher, director, and head of its Foundation, I had the opportunity to talk with John about what he had expected and how well the school actually realized his vision in its first fifty years.
 He was extremely modest about his contribution to its founding, but his wisdom, genuineness and humanity were evident in his every word.
 These two meetings, early and late, marked my sense of the wisdom and creative powers of this great man who lived a truly astonishing life.”